 Not only does sunscreen help prevent skin cancer like melanoma, it also protects people from developing wrinkles and sun damage.
 This keeps your skin looking healthy and younger.

-“You'll notice that people who practice excellent sun protection from when they're younger usually look 5 to 10 years younger than their age,” says Dr. Rajpara.
+It's not uncommon for people who practice excellent sun protection from youth to look 5 to 10 years younger than their age.

 In May 2021, Valisure tested and detected benzene in several sunscreens.
 Benzene is a chemical that can cause cancer in humans with long-term exposure according to the U.S. Centers for Disease Control and Prevention.
 Sunscreens that were detected to carry benzene were immediately recalled.